patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/styles/icons/icons.md

 ## PatternFly icons
 PatternFly uses custom icons and selections from <a href="https://fontawesome.com/icons?d=gallery&m=free">Font Awesome Free</a>, as shown in [this table](#all-icons).
 If PatternFly doesn't offer an icon for your use case, you can download SVGs of additional 'fa' icons from Font Awesome's free set.
 Be sure to properly attribute these additional icons as outlined on the Font Awesome site.

+If you're a developer, check out our [development onboarding guide](/get-started//develop#using-icons) to learn how to install and use our icon set.

 ### HTML icons
 When using HTML, use the following syntax: